If you applied to kindergarten by the January 22 deadline, you will receive an offer in late March!

 Who Can Apply to Kindergarten?

-To apply for kindergarten, your child must be a current New York City resident who was born in 2014.
-Kindergarten admissions are open to all students of this age, including current pre-K students at DOE public schools, Pre-K Centers, NYC Early Education Centers, charter schools, and private and parochial schools; students with disabilities; students with accessibility needs; students learning English; students in temporary housing; and LGBTQ and gender nonconforming students.
+All families with children born in 2014 who are New York City residents can apply to kindergarten for the 2019-2020 school year, and all students of this age are guaranteed a kindergarten seat in a public school.
+We welcome all of the following to apply or enroll in kindergarten: current pre-K students at DOE public schools, Pre-K Centers, NYC Early Education Centers, charter schools, and private and parochial schools; students with disabilities; students with accessibility needs; students learning English; students in temporary housing; and LGBTQ and gender nonconforming students.

-Subscribe to our kindergarten admissions email list to get updates on when and how to apply for the 2019-2020 school year:
+- Subscribe to our kindergarten admissions email list to get admissions tips and key date reminders:

 Find Elementary Schools